Xerox prepares to take HP buyout bid hostile

 "We plan to engage directly with HP shareholders to solicit their support in urging the HP Board to do the right thing and pursue this compelling opportunity," Xerox said in a letter to HP's board.

-HP on Sunday rejected Xerox's $22 per share offer that consists of $17 in cash and 0.137 Xerox share for each HP share, saying the offer "significantly undervalues HP".
+HP on Sunday rejected Xerox's $22 per share offer that involves $17 in cash and 0.137 Xerox share for each HP share, saying that the offer "significantly undervalues HP."

-The computer maker also accused Xerox of using aggressive words and actions to force a potential combination on opportunistic terms and without providing adequate information.

-"While you may not appreciate our 'aggressive' tactics, we will not apologize for them," Xerox said on Tuesday.

 Last week, Xerox threatened to take its bid hostile, if HP did not agree to a "friendly" discussion and open its books before Monday.

-Xerox made the offer for HP, a company more than three times its size, on Nov.
-5, after it resolved a dispute with its joint venture partner Fujifilm Holdings Corp 4901.T that represented billions of dollars in potential liabilities.
+Xerox made the offer to HP, a company more than three times its size, on Nov.
+5.

-HP has also said that under Xerox's proposed terms, the combined company would be saddled with "outsized debt".

-However, HP left the door open for a deal that would involve it becoming the acquirer and said it can evaluate the merits by a due diligence of Xerox.
+After rebuffing the initial offer, HP said it was open to exploring a bid for the U.S. printer maker, stating that it recognized the potential benefits of a consolidation.

-(Reporting by Supantha Mukherjee and Ayanti Bera in Bengaluru; Editing by Arun Koyyur and Sriraj Kalluvila)
+(Reporting by Supantha Mukherjee and Ayanti Bera in Bengaluru; Editing by Arun Koyyur)

 ((Ayanti.Bera@thomsonreuters.com; within U.S.+1 646 223 8780, outside U.S. +91 80 6749 0341;))